WDSW-LP: History

 WDSW-LP signed on as Delta State Radio in 2015 through a combination of donations, fundraising along with community and University support.
 The station's mission at the time was to serve the diversity of our communities by being an inclusive outlet for all the voices in the Delta.

 Programming during these early years included a block format which catered to mostly pop, adult hits, some alternative with occasional live programming provided by student, university and community members along with Delta State President William LaForge.
-There was also a short stint with a country format along with religious content.
+There was also a short period with a country format along with religious content.

-"88.1 WDSW The Trail, A Broadcast Service Of Delta State University"

 WDSW-LP's mission changed in 2019 with the vision to integrate the station into Delta State's academic mission, thus reframing WDSW-LP as a learning lab for students as part of a broadcast curriculum.
 WDSW-LP ceased the majority of block programming in December 2019 with the removal of the 10pm - 5am jazz block and instituted an adult album alternative/roots/blues/select Southern-leaning classic rock format 24/7 to provide Cleveland and the surrounding communities with a format that is unserved by other broadcasters in the Delta.
-Select specialty programs (traditional blues, roots, Mississippi heritage showcases and student produced music and community features) are planned for the future on weekends.

 WDSW-LP shifted programming slightly starting in late March 2020 with the addition of Community Information Bulletins to relay hyper-local information to the surrounding communities about how the Delta was adapting to the COVID-19 Coronavirus.